AndypSheridan/sta-final/README.md

 ### **Color Scheme:**
 ​
 For the STA site, I decided on two different shades of purple: #9544CB and #ffe9ff.
 I wanted to evoke similarities to the Wimbledon colours which are purple and green.
-I chose images with fair amounts of green in them to provide that colour.
+I chose images with significant amounts of green in them to provide that colour.
 I had to use white #fff in the header to provide suitable contrast to the background image.
 I used a grey #575359 as a neutral shade which worked well with the other colours.
 I also used this as the colour for the footer and some of the text.
 In the form section I used a yellow #e7df49 a) to provide contrast and b) because it was the closest I could get to the colour of a tennis ball.

 ​
 ### **Typography**